Skip to main content

 user_ids = response["members"]

-See conversations.members for more info.
+See the conversations.members API method for more details.

 Joining a conversation